uli28/ng-dev/labs/L1-fundamentals/readme.md

-# Food App - Food List
+# Food Container / Presenter

-Implement a food list with a simple edit from.
-Do not invest too much time in formatting.
-We will use Angular Material later on.
+In this lab we will implement a container / presenter pattern to manage food.

 ![food-list](_images/food-list.png)

+## Steps Outlined

-Use the following nested components the you create using the [Angular CLI](https://angular.io/cli/generate#component-command):
+Use the following nested components that you will create using the [Angular CLI](https://angular.io/cli/generate#component-command):

 - food/food-container -> container
 - food/food-list -> nested in container